Scaling

 Once the finalization phase is complete, the Merkle root is published onchain, making it available to all other smart contracts for verification of calculation results.
 This structured approach not only maintains data integrity and accuracy but also incentivizes active participation from data providers, contributing to the overall efficiency and reliability of Scaling.

-For a detailed explanation of the FTSOv2 mechanism, read the FTSOv2 whitepaper.
+For a detailed explanation of the Scaling mechanism, read Section 2 of the FTSOv2 whitepaper.

 Weighted Median Calculation